 Applied linguistics is an interdisciplinary field that investigates and offers solutions to language-related problems in the world.
 The discipline relies on the theories and findings of linguistics, together with the experiences and needs of language users, to engage real-world issues at such intersections as language and society, language and education, and language and power.

-The discipline of applied linguistics has application to careers in a wide variety of fields, including:
+Applied Linguistics will prepare you to work in a wide variety of fields, including: